Alexis-Bize/InfiniteMITM/docs/Install-Root-Certificate.md

 # Install Root Certificate

-When starting the application for the first time, you must install the root certificate.
-This certificate allows the CLI to listen for the game's network traffic.
-The CLI should provide the option to do this.
-If you prefer to install the root certificate manually, please follow the steps below.
+When you launch the application for the first time, you must install the root certificate.
+This certificate enables the CLI to monitor the game's network traffic.
+The CLI should offer an option to do this automatically.
+If you prefer to install the root certificate manually, please follow the instructions below.

 ## Install the Root Certificate manually